-As if the great news from Aclaris earlier this month wasn’t enough, out of the blue we get three new positive developments from totally separate entities in the past week.
+As if the great news from Aclaris earlier this month wasn’t enough, out of the blue we get three new positive developments from totally separate entities during the past week.

 Yesterday, this blog’s unpaid but respected Japanese correspondent “nosyu” provided us with a link to a big news story that Shiseido was commencing clinical trials in Japan in partnership with Tokyo Medical University and Toho University.
-You can translate via Google Translate or via right clicking on your browser and selecting the “Translate to English” option.
-Update: Better summary from today’s Japan News.
 Seems like the trial will entail 60 men and women and go on for up to 3 years.
-Thanks for the link to commentator “SS”.
 Another new article estimates the cost of treatment to be around $900.

 Shiseido’s technology is probably identical to what the original inventor Replicel is/was doing in terms of autologous cell culturing and transplantation using the permanent hair at the back of a balding person’s scalp.
 Perhaps Shiseido might have its own improvements to the Replicel process, but that is hard to tell at the moment.
 It seems like one set of injections will give lifelong results!